There Are No Limits

 As for the marketing side, there are a couple of ways to do that…you can have multiple agents to shop your work around in different market segments.
 You can have one agent do it all, but I have never heard of a traditional agent that does this.
 Or you can get an actual representative to handle the sales.

 No matter how you do it, there is a ton of money on the table here.
 For the last eight years or so, I’ve been writing scripts for “unscripted reality shows”.
-No, you didn’t read it wrong.
+No, you didn’t read that wrong.
 In a nutshell, there are about 20-30 episodes per year for a typical show.
 I get well into five figures per episode.
 I can write an entire season in a couple of weeks.
 In other words, I can count on about $1-million a year per series.
-That junk is a no-brainer and easy money.
+That crap is a no-brainer and easy money.
 As the old conman said, “There are pigeons to be plucked.”

 And also remember the other less obvious markets like video games, other RPG venues, and similar things.
 They all need special approaches by the writer, but they are fairly easy to do and represent a pile of money waiting for a taker.